 18. Cradle Cap

 Cradle cap is a patchy and scaly scalp condition which some babies develop on their heads.
 It is common yet harmless.
 Although it may get itchy.
-Babies may develop cradle cap in the form of thick, yellow or brown scaly patches within the first few weeks after birth.
+Babies may develop cradle caps in the form of thick, yellow, or brown scaly patches within the first few weeks after birth.

 I highly recommend using a sound machine for babies.
 They sleep better and longer.
 Although being a mom, you are going to be sleep-deprived for a few months, learn how to manage sleep deprivations as a new mom.

 Are you just close to your delivery date?
-This Sleep eBook will help you make a good start with a newborn’s sleep.
-Learn newborns’ sleep basic and put your journey in the right direction, and helps you avoid sleep mistakes that new parents make with newborns.
+Learn newborns’ sleep basics and put your journey in the right direction, and helps you avoid sleep mistakes that new parents make with newborns.